Skip to main content

 3. Review agent responses

-4. Check execution steps
+4. Check execution steps and tool calls

 In the Source System